Skip to contents

 lgn_borders <- esp_get_munic_siane(munic = "Logroño")

-# Convert to Mercator (EPSG:3857) as a general advice when working with tiles
+# Convert to Mercator (EPSG:3857), a common choice when working with tiles.

 lgn_borders <- st_transform(lgn_borders, 3857)